quochuyn/quochuyn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Data Scientist/Engineer/Analyst 📈 and Ping Pong Rookie 🏓
+Data Scientist 📈 and Ping Pong Rookie 🏓

 Greetings!
 Data science is my passion.
 From engineering complex data pipelines to unveiling hidden patterns, I **thrive** on transforming data into actionable insights.
 With a Master's in Applied Data Science from the University of Michigan and a B.S. in Mathematics specialized in Data Science, I wield machine learning and A.I. tools to turn data into actionable solutions.